christianrosdahl/legilo/README.md

 - `"page_size"`: Maximum number of characters per page.
 This is applied when creating a new text.
 The text is then divided into pages with this max size.
 - `"short_text_limit"`: Maximum number of characters for a text to be classified as short.
 If a new text is short, it is not divided into several pages, but imported as one page.
 - `"autoscroll"` (can have values `true` or `false`): When going to next or previous word, scroll the page automatically to keep the active word in the center of the upper half of the text field if possible.

+## Background and key features

+Legilo was inspired by the web and mobile app [LingQ](https://www.lingq.com/) that is based on the same principle of marking new and learning words in texts and facilitating looking up translations for them and phrases in the text.
+It is a commercial product that has a lot of features that this app doesn't have, such as incorporation of audio files for the text, easy import of material from many sources, built-in content suitable for different language learning levels, as well as the possibility to practice learning words with flashcards etc. However, for me personally, there were some important features that I was missing in LingQ.
+That's why I decided to implement my own app.
+These features are described below.

+### Key features

+#### Simple lookup from Wiktionary

+[Wiktionary](https://en.wiktionary.org/) is a great free dictionary that has a lot of content for many languages.
+It's usually my favorite dictionary to use when learning languages, and I wanted to be able to incorporate the definitions from Wiktionary directly into the lookup section of the app.
+While it's sometimes sufficient to just get a plain translation of a word from e.g. Google Translate or some similar system, in many cases, I want to get some more information about a word.
+This might include e.g. several different translations with more nuanced explanations, the gender of a noun, information about what verb conjugation, grammatical number or case the word is, and what base word it is related to.

+#### Association with lemmas (base forms of a word)

+To connect different forms of a word (e.g. different verb conjugations, different gender variants, plural forms or cases) we want to be able to associate each word with its base form, or lemma.
+One or several lemmas can be added to a word.
+After the associations, the translations of the lemmas are included when looking up the variant.
+If the Wiktionary entry of the word variant refers to the lemma (e.g. by saying "third-person singular present tense of {lemma}"), it is fetched automatically.
+If that isn't the case, we use a lemmatizer from the natural language processing package [Stanza](https://stanfordnlp.github.io/stanza/) to try to find a lemma.
+If, despite this, no lemma is found or you want to modify the suggested lemma or add another one, you can easily do that.

+#### Showing etymology

+Sometimes it's helpful or just fun to look at the etymology of a word.
+It might increase the understanding of the word by associating it to other words and make it easier to remember.
+If the Wiktionary article for a word contains an etymology, this is included in the "Notes & Remarks" section of the the lookup column.

+#### Example sentences

+Sometimes it's useful to see a word used in another example sentence than in the current text to better understand its meaning.
+To this end, an example sentence with translation for the looked-up word is fetched and shown at the bottom of the lookup column.
+It can easily be changed to another example sentence by pressing the number keys.

+#### Customizable external resources

+I want to easily, by just pressing a keyboard key, be able to look up a word in one out of several customizable external resources.
+These could e.g. be alternative dictionaries, verb conjugators, Google, Wikipedia, or Google Images to get a visual association of the word.
+Such resources can easily be defined in the `config.json` file.
+When pressing the associated key, it opens up the lookup result in a new tab in the browser.
+If using macOS, subsequent lookups are made in the last opened tab, so that you don't have to close the tab before switching back to the app to avoid having many tabs open.
+Since it in some resources isn't possible to look up specific word variants, but only lemma forms, you can choose to open an external resource for one of the associated lemmas instead, by holding down <kbd>⇧ Shift</kbd> while pressing the associated key.

+#### Fully controllable by keyboard

+I want to be able to do everything in the app by just using the keyboard, not having to click with a mouse or trackpad.
+The option of selecting words or sentences by clicking does exist, since it can be easier if you want to select something far away from the currently marked word, but everything in the program can be done with keyboard commands only.

+### Alternative similar apps

+As previously mentioned, I made this app mainly for myself, and the code quality and reliability is far from what you would expect for a professional product.
+If you want to use a reading tool that is simple and reliable, and the features listed above aren't essential to you, [LingQ](https://www.lingq.com/) is probably the best option.
+Another commercial reading tool, that offers a free option, which seems interesting but that I don't have any experience with, is [Readlang](https://readlang.com/).
+After implementing Legilo, I also found out that there are some other people who were in a similar situation as me and decided to implement their own reading tools and sharing them for free.
+I haven't tried out any of these myself, but [Lute (version 3)](https://github.com/LuteOrg/lute-v3) seems to be the best option out of these that I have found.
+A cool feature that distinguishes it from other alternatives is that you can associate a word with an image.
+Some other similar options include [LWT (improved version)](https://github.com/HugoFara/lwt), [LWT (original version)](https://sourceforge.net/projects/learning-with-texts/), and [FLTR](https://sourceforge.net/projects/foreign-language-text-reader/).